openhab/website/blog/2021-06-28-openhab-3-1-release.md

 ## Add-ons

 The major efforts of our community members continues to be on increasing the number of devices, systems and platforms openHAB integrates with - openHAB 3.1 includes 42 new add-ons, rocketing us to more than 350 add-ons being available now.
-The additions have a wide range and I recommend having a look at the list in the release notes.
+The additions have a wide range and I recommend having a look at the [list in the release notes](https://github.com/openhab/openhab-distro/releases/tag/3.1.0#newaddons).

 White goods have gained popularity and are seeing major support in openHAB through the addition of the [BSH Home Connect](https://www.openhab.org/addons/bindings/homeconnect/) ecosystem and the new cloud-integrated range of [Miele devices](https://www.openhab.org/addons/bindings/mielecloud/).
 Special shout-out to Miele here for having actively participated in the development of the binding!

-Integrating white goods make a lot of sense for energy management use cases - which have their other correspondence in energy supply and monitoring add-ons, such as [Solarwatt](https://www.openhab.org/addons/bindings/solarwatt/), [Enphase](https://www.openhab.org/addons/bindings/enphase/), [MEC Meter](https://www.openhab.org/addons/bindings/mecmeter/) or [SEMSPortal](https://www.openhab.org/addons/bindings/semsportal/).
+Integrating white goods makes a lot of sense for energy management use cases - which have their other correspondence in energy supply and monitoring add-ons, such as [Solarwatt](https://www.openhab.org/addons/bindings/solarwatt/), [Enphase](https://www.openhab.org/addons/bindings/enphase/), [MEC Meter](https://www.openhab.org/addons/bindings/mecmeter/) or [SEMSPortal](https://www.openhab.org/addons/bindings/semsportal/).

 <p align="center"><img src="/uploads/2021-06_pv.jpg"/></p>